moblidaa/tiresias/README.md

 The following files are included:

 * titlesa.csv - a list of ancient work titles included in the database, keyed to an identifying number and in most cases including also metadata on language and date.

 * bookreferences2.csv - a list of modern books from which the indices were taken, keyed to an identifying number.

- 	* all_subjects - a folder containing the main database, with subjects listed by the first three letters (in order not to have tens of thousands of files). these csvs include the following columns:
+* all_subjects - a folder containing the main database, with subjects listed by the first three letters (in order not to have tens of thousands of files). all_subjects csvs include the following columns:
+*
 			*